twitter/ios-twitter-logging-service/README.md

 There are a number of **TLSLog Helper Functions** and they all accept as a first parameter a `TLSLoggingService`.
 If `nil` is provided for this parameter, the shared `[TLSLoggingService sharedInstance]` will be used.
 All `TLSLog` macros use `nil`, but if there is different instance to be used, these helper functions support that.
-As an example, Twitter extends *TwitterLoggingService* with its own set of macros so that a context is provided that defines the duration for which a message can be safely retained (e.g. to avoid retaining sensitive information), and uses custom macros that and uses custom macros that call these helper functions.
+As an example, Twitter extends *TwitterLoggingService* with its own set of macros so that a context is provided that defines the duration for which a message can be safely retained (e.g. to avoid retaining sensitive information), and uses custom macros that call these helper functions.

 ## Gating TLSLog messages